Snomio/Documentation/README.md

 * breadcrumb bar
 * possibility to hide pages from the navbar using a page name starting with **hidden**
 * multilevel navbar and toc

+## Github pages

+Never do a commit on the gh-pages brach: your commmit will be lost after the next deploy.
+Use instead `make gh-pages`